mlandry1/CarND/CarND-Behavioral-Cloning-P3/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * readme.md summarizing the results
+* video.mp4 showing 1 lap around track 1 @30mph and 1 lap around track 2 @ 20mph.

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around both tracks at 20mph by executing
+Using the Udacity provided simulator and my *drive.py* file, the car can be driven autonomously around both tracks at 20mph by executing
 ```sh
 python drive.py model.h5
 ```
+It is also possible to drive arround track 1 @30mph, if you modify *drive.py* accordingly.

 #### 3. Submission code is usable and readable